Freezing in Laos?

 More about LAOS here

 Laos is becoming more and more interesting for travelers.
-No wonder, because the landscape and sights are unique.
-From rice fields to turquoise, natural pools and waterfalls, Buddhist temples and the Mekong river.
-Why Laos should be on your bucket list Laos is still not as popular as Cambodia, Thailand or Malaysia, which is actually … Read more
+No wonder, because the landscape and sights are one of a kind.
+Rice fields, turquoise, natural pools and waterfalls, Buddhist temples, and the Mekong river: Laos has many unique and special sights to see.
+Why Laos should be on your bucket list Laos is still not … Read more

 A boat cruise along the Mekong to Luang Prabang is a special experience.
 The country of Laos slowly passes by and there are enough worthwhile stops along the route.
 You can find out here about the things to see and do on a boat trip on a long boat from the Thai border to the … Read more